joelek/wc-refurbished/readme.md

 * Change the damage of peasants from 0 to 2.
 * Change the damage of peons from 0 to 2.
 * Add contextual dispatch of commands to selected units.
-    * Dispatch harvest lumber commands by selecting only workers and right clicking forest tiles.
+    * Dispatch `harvest lumber` commands by selecting only workers and right clicking forest tiles.
-    * Dispatch harvest gold commands by selecting only workers and right clicking a gold mine.
+    * Dispatch `harvest gold` commands by selecting only workers and right clicking a gold mine.
-    * Dispatch return goods to town hall commands by selecting only workers and right clicking the town hall.
+    * Dispatch `return goods to town hall` commands by selecting only workers and right clicking the town hall.
-    * Dispatch repair commands by selecting only workers and right clicking a damaged building.
+    * Dispatch `repair` commands by selecting only workers and right clicking a damaged building.
-    * Dispatch attack commands by selecting any units and right clicking an enemy unit.
+    * Dispatch `attack` commands by selecting any units and right clicking an enemy unit.
-    * Dispatch move commands by selecting any units and right clicking anywhere on the map.
+    * Dispatch `move` commands by selecting any units and right clicking anywhere on the map.
 * Add unit groups.
-    * Create groups by pressing 0-9 while holding left or right control.
+    * Create groups by pressing `0-9` while holding `left or right control`.
-    * Recall groups by pressing 0-9.
+    * Recall groups by pressing `0-9`.

 ## Installation